Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 And his expression was of terrible sadness.
 He surveyed them all for a few long seconds, then delivered his news.

-“Earth just went to war.
-The kind that’ll be over in a few minutes.”
+"Earth just went to war.
+The kind that’ll be over in a few minutes."

 Christian blinked.
 He looked to Costello, who swallowed, and asked the question they were all suddenly thinking.

-“So…what’s our mission?”
+"So…what’s our mission?"

-“The hardest mission you’ve ever done.
-Nothing.”
+"The hardest mission you’ve ever done.
+Nothing."

-“But—” the word left Gonzo’s mouth early, then got bitten back in when Daar glanced at him.
+"But—" the word left Gonzo’s mouth early, then got bitten back in when Daar glanced at him.
 Not unkindly.
 But with the full force of his *authority.* His terrible, complete authority.

-“Right.
+"Right.
 So.
-Lemme make sure you unnerstand what’s just happened.”
+Lemme make sure you unnerstand what’s just happened."
 Daar sighed, and…yeah.
 He went to the side to grab a huge bench and settled his weight down on it.
 Everyone gathered around, and a darkly amusing image flashed through Firth’s mind: little kids gathering ‘round papa bear to hear the tale of the end of the world.
-“The details are fuzzy, but a full nuclear exchange is underway.
+"The details are fuzzy, but a full nuclear exchange is underway.
 We’re at second strike right now.
 Some major AEC cities have already fallen.
 Much of Asia will be erased.
 Japan and South Korea seem to have escaped the worst of it…but Taiwan is gone, China is destroyed, Russia is about to be bombed into the stone age.
-The middle east is gone.”
+The middle east is gone."

 He rested his paws on his mace like it was a walking stick.
-“Europe is...hard ‘ta predict.
+"Europe is...hard ‘ta predict.
 North America…well, lots o’ towns an’ such will prob’ly servive, but the port cities won’t, an’ all th’ major lines o’ communication flow through major targets.
 Not clear essactly what’s good and what’s gone, jus’ yet.
 So…severe logistical disruption, at a minimum, an’ what’s left in most major cities ain’t gonna last ‘fer long.
 I dunno exactly how many are dead or gonna die, but…it’s gonna be billions, mos’ likely.
-Which brings me to you.”
+Which brings me to you."

 Firth’s stomach had sunk into his boots as the words came.
 Fuck…his family.
 The folks at Sacred Heart. *Everyone.* His whole body was going numb, but his ears listened to what Daar had to say.

-“In a matter of minutes, most every important Earth government is gon’ be destroyed or crippled.
-AEC just effectively died, ‘cuz whatever’s left o’ the Five-Eyes an’ NATO ain’t gonna be up to spaceborne combat; y’all have literal fires to put out.”
+"In a matter of minutes, most every important Earth government is gon’ be destroyed or crippled.
+AEC just effectively died, ‘cuz whatever’s left o’ the Five-Eyes an’ NATO ain’t gonna be up to spaceborne combat; y’all have literal fires to put out."

 Gathered around Daar, the Lads stood rigid, watching and listening.
 The only sound was soft breathing, and the faint buzz of the array’s capacitors recharging.

-“So,” Daar summarized glumly.
-“That’s the current state o’ play.
+"So," Daar summarized glumly.
+"That’s the current state o’ play.
 I won’t sugar-coat it, you know that. *At best* there’ll be a set o’ rump governments ‘ta lead AEC after this.
 They’ll be entirely focused on evacuation an’ keepin’ order, an’ they won’t be doin’ *no* spaceborne *anything* after today.
 Does…y’all unnerstand that, right?
-Like, *in ‘yer guts* unnerstand what’s happenin’?”
+Like, *in ‘yer guts* unnerstand what’s happenin’?"

 Firth didn’t, not really.
 He was still hung up on worrying for his folks.
 Okay, sure, they were way up in the hills out in the backwoods, but fallout was like an especially deadly form of glitter—it got everywhere, with unconscious malice.

 And then there were the folks at the Sacred Heart shelter.
 If Raleigh took a hit…*fuck,* what was he gonna tell the girls?

-“So.
+"So.
 Back to you.
 Revenge is gonna be foremost in th’ mind o’ whoever’s left alive down there.
 Knowing all this, and of the Great Enemy we have been preparing to strike, and in accordance with the succession terms of the Alliance Treaties, I am taking full and personal ownership of the SOR and assuming command of Earth’s space navies.
 By this, I sequester *priceless, irreplaceable* forces from the ongoing fight.
 An’ jus’ in case anyone is feelin’ *itchy,* well…here you are, and soon the entire fleet.
-My guests, until this settles down.”
+My guests, until this settles down."

 Christian’s first instinct was to argue.
 He wanted to *get back,* to help with cleanup, to try an’ save some folks, *any* folks, but especially *his* folks…